Musicals101.com

 b.
 May 18, 1902 (Mason City, Iowa) - d.
 June 15, 1984 (Santa Monica, Ca)

 Willson was never able to match this mega-hit, but had a solid success with The Unsinkable Molly Brown (1960) starring Tammy Grimes.
-Willson's musical version of Miracle on 34th Street called Here's Love (1963) had a decent Broadway run, but has not proved a lasting success.
-After 1491 (1969) – a musical about Christopher Columbus – closed on the road, Willson retired.
+Willson's musical version of Miracle on 34th Street called Here's Love (1963) had a decent Broadway run, but has not proved a lasting favorite.
+After 1491 (1969) – his musical about Christopher Columbus – closed on the road, Willson retired from composing for the stage.

 Winninger, Charles